Trump to meet with tech CEOs on government overhaul

 In a document outlining the working-group sessions, the White House said the federal government should require "making it easy for agencies to use the cloud."

-The White House thinks it can take lessons from credit card companies in significantly reducing fraud.
+The White House thinks it can learn from credit card companies about significantly reducing fraud.
 A 2016 government audit found that in Medicaid alone, there was US$29 billion in fraud in a single year.